Shaping Pastors Into Life Long Learners

 As iron sharpens iron, a friend sharpens a friend.
 Proverbs 27:17

 Developing great leaders is a critical strategy for reproducing disciples.
-That is why the ABCNW is committed to leadership development.
+That is why Mission Northwest is committed to leadership development.
 Our network of Leadership Learning Communities (LLC) is fundamental to this effort.

 Each LLC is a group of ministry peers who meet regularly for learning, encouragement, accountability and dreaming.
 The primary focus of the LLC is to help minsitry leaders grow in their understanding of leadership and develop their effectiveness as leaders.
 There is a common, core curriculum for all the groups.
 Through study, application, and reflection of the same information, we are developing a common language for discussing and applying fundamental leadership concepts that will help us continue the shift towards a leadership-development culture.